 Instant Pot Vegetable Soup is one of my favorite Whole30-friendly vegetable side dishes because it’s hands-off, delicious, and healthy.
-Plus, I clean out the fridge when I make this comforting soup!
+Plus, I clean out the fridge when I make this comforting Asian-inspired soup!

 Table of Contents

-- My favorite vegetable side dish
+- Instant Pot vegetable soup = easy veggie side dish

-- An Instant Pot makes it easy!
+- An Instant Pot makes it fast and easy!

 - Can you make this soup on the stovetop?